 Leaders change, companies merge, divisions spin-off, customer expectations evolve, companies go global and markets transform, and now pandemics occur.
 In fact, this current pandemic shift is forcing businesses to re-think how they operate, meet clients’ changing needs, and support their employees through this unprecedented time.

-You’ve heard it more than once this week I’m sure – These are unprecedented times.
+Staying sane during insane times through the power of resilience You’ve heard it more than once this week I’m sure – These are unprecedented times.
 We are living in uncharted territory.
 COVID-19 continues to wreak havoc globally, disrupting the way we live, work, and interact with the people and world around us.
-I could share the latest stats on the virus’s impact, but as we’ve […]
+I could share […]

 Employee engagement fuels many Successful Culture International endeavors.
 A few weeks ago on The Culture Podcast we discussed the challenges of employee disengagement. – a statistic that seemed to remain stagnant.
 Well, we are happy to report things are looking up!